John L. Lumley

-John Leask Lumley (4 November 1930 in Detroit, Michigan – 30 May 2015 in Ithaca, New York) was an American fluid dynamicist and a professor at Cornell University.
+John Leask Lumley (4 November 1930 – 30 May 2015) was an American fluid dynamicist and a professor at Cornell University.
 He is widely known for his research in turbulence and is the coauthor of A First Course in Turbulence along with Hendrik Tennekes.

 Academic career

 Lumley received his M.S.E. and Ph.D. degrees from Johns Hopkins University in 1954 and 1957 respectively.
 His Ph.D. thesis supervisor was Stanley Corrsin.
 He started his academic career at the Pennsylvania State University where he became Evan Pugh Professor of Aerospace Engineering.
 He was also in charge of research on turbulence and transition at the Applied Research Laboratory.
 In 1977 Lumley joined Cornell University where he was the Willis H. Carrier Professor of Mechanical and Aerospace Engineering (Emeritus) until his death in May 2015 of brain cancer.

 He was an editor of the Annual Review of Fluid Mechanics from 1977 to 2002.